patchkit-net/betahub-video-events-sync/README.md

    ```

    The difference between `matchingIndexes` and `activeMatchingIndexes`:
    - `matchingIndexes`: Contains all events that are currently active (within their time range).
-This is useful for events with `end_time` (like interactions or subtitles) that should be displayed for their entire duration.
+This is useful for events with `end_timestamp` (like interactions or subtitles) that should be displayed for their entire duration.
    - `activeMatchingIndexes`: Contains only the most recent event for each category.
-This is useful for events without `end_time` (like logs) where you want to show only the latest event.
+This is useful for events without `end_timestamp` (like logs) where you want to show only the latest event.

 2. `data`: Contains all loaded data organized by category
    ```typescript